Webb Hotel | [unlabeled] | Indiana Hills | 2nd Street: Mrs. Sallie McCann's corner |

 The problem is that when it does, there's mud.
 Which turns to dust.

 This boring picture explains a lot.
 You're looking west on US 42 in the '37 Flood, but that background tower is where many of the photo's below were taken, and how we know where they were.
 The tower belonged to an airport that used to be southwest of Warsaw - more of a glorified landing strip than what's normally thought of as an airport today.
 (But they had big expectations at one time) However, there was a government sponsored, war related effort to have a mail line between Louisville and Lunken, in Cincinnati.
 Warsaw is on an absolute straight line between the two. (their map's here) There was also an airstrip in Edgewood, and at Beacon Light just east of Beaverlick on US 42.
-(That's why they called it Beacon Light - because of the light on the tower to guide aircraft.) |
+(That's why they called it Beacon Light - because of the light that was on the tower to guide aircraft.) |

 That's John Heier down by the skiff, and Pryor Perry in the black coat.
 Perry was in charge of the Red Cross relief commodities.
 The photo was taken by Alfa Osborne. |